spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

-    If you are using the Palette CLI from inside an [airgap support VM](../airgap/vmware-vsphere-airgap-instructions.md), the CLI will automatically detect the airgap environment and prompt you if you want to use the **Use local, air-gapped Spectro Cloud Artifact Repository (SCAR) configuration**.
+    If you are using the Palette CLI from inside an [airgap support VM](../airgap/vmware-vsphere-airgap-instructions.md), the CLI will automatically detect the airgap environment and prompt you to **Use local, air-gapped Spectro Cloud Artifact Repository (SCAR) configuration**.
 Type `y` to use the local resources and skip filling in the repository URL and credentials.

     :::